turri21/ao486_Senhor/README.md

+ao486 MiSTer QMTECH -- Tested: Working Video 720p, 1080p & Sound -- Use Quartus 23.1 to synthesize this core.

 # ao486 port for MiSTer by Sorgelig.

 MiSTer port of the ao486 core originally written by Aleksander Osman, which has been greatly reworked with many new features and performance added.